 Portugal Cultural Golden Visa: A Complete Guide for 2026

-Over the last decade, it has raised over €22 million in donations to fund cultural or artistic initiatives across Portugal, such as film production, performing arts initiatives, museum preservation, and archaeological work.
+Over the last decade, it has raised over €22 million in donations to fund cultural and artistic initiatives across Portugal, including film production, performing arts, museum preservation, and archaeological work.

-Since the removal of real estate as an option for the Golden Visa, investors have been exploring the other residency-by-investment pathways, resulting in a 165% increase in Cultural Production Golden Visa applications in 2024, and bringing in €2.1 million in donations in 2025.
+Since real estate was removed as an option for the Golden Visa, there has been a 165 percent increase in Cultural Production Golden Visa applications in 2024, bringing in €2.1 million in donations in 2025.

 In this article, we’ll explore the Portugal Cultural Production Golden Visa route, who can apply, and what the costs are.